-Why?
-Every organization has a never-ending list of tasks to be successful, in which Form I-9 compliance stands out as the most important.
-Every employer hiring employees for pay should complete the Form I-9 within 3 business days from the date of hire.
+Every organization has a never-ending list of tasks to complete to be deemed successful.
+And, Form I-9 compliance stands out as one of the most important requirements.
+Any employer hiring employees for pay should complete the Form I-9 within 3business days from the date of hire.

-Form I-9 - This 2-page document may seem as a simple form, but if not filled appropriately, ICE may knock on your door.
-The main objective of Form I-9 is to verify the employment eligibility of the individual.
-In simple words, the employee completes Section-1, the employer completes Section-2 and verifies the supporting documents.
-It seems simple, right?
-You may think what can go wrong in this?
-A lot.
+Form I-9 is a 2-page document that may seem simple, but if not completed appropriately, ICE may knock on your door.
+The main objective of Form I-9 is to verify the employment eligibility of the individuals you hire.
+You must be aware that the employee completes Section-1 of the form, the employer completes Section-2, and verifies the supporting documents.
+It sounds simple, right?
+You may think what can go wrong with this?
+Actually, a lot.

-Most HRs consider the Form I-9 as the most complex form and ensuring its compliance as the most challenging job.
-This 2-page form comes with 102-page instructions.
-Most of the organization fail to follow the norms and hence receive NOIs from ICE.
-Every year many organizations are liable to huge penalties, and HRs are still confused about the process to follow in staying compliant.
+A lion’s share of the HR managers considers the Form I-9 as the most complex form and ensuring its compliance as the most challenging job.
+If not completed properly, this 2-page form can turn out to be a Pandora’s box of problems.
+Those organizations that fail to follow the norms receive NOIs from ICE.
+Every year those organizations that are non-compliant become liable to huge penalties.
+Sadly, many HRs are still confused about the process to follow in staying compliant.

 If you are a large organization of thousands of employees, it is never an easy task to keep track of all the new hires and their I-9 deadlines.
-This is how employers miss deadlines leading to penalties.
+This is how employers miss deadlines and become penalized.
 Also, USCIS releases various versions of the Form based on the requirement.
 And, using the correct version of the form is the responsibility of the employer.
 One has to remember that completing the correct version of the form is as important as completing the form.

 If completion of Form I-9 for your employees is a challenging task, what about your employees who are thousands of miles away from you.
 Though USCIS allows assigning an authorized representative to complete the task, the challenging aspect is finding the right person to do it.
 In most of the cases, employers find it hard, as the authorized representative selected may not have a clear idea of what is requested from them.
 This creates a lot of hassle for the employer, leading to improper verification of the remote hire.